char0n/json-parsers/packages/tree-sitter/README.md

 tree-sitter is robust enough to provide useful results even in the presence of syntax errors.
 When parser intercepts syntax error it generates appropriate `ERROR` AST node as part of AST tree.
-The rest of the input document is parsed and AST tree is created.
+The rest of the input document is parsed and CST tree is created.
 The error recovery is smart enough to try multiple possible parsing path simultaneously and chooses the one that makes the most sense.